Schuco Modell: Revival

 In 1993 Gama-Schuco combined with Trix, a maker of small ('N') scale trains, and a company previously associated with Märklin.
 In 1996, Schuco became independent again and saw a revival, producing a wide variety of collectible models, with many newly designed castings, but many being exact replicas of earlier lines.

 In 1999, Schuco was acquired by the Simba Dickie Group and model boxes were labeled with stickers saying "Dickie Schuco" even if it was old inventory.
 Simba Dickie had previously absorbed Smoby which had previously purchased French Majorette which in turn had acquired Solido.
 Majorette and Solido were apparently spun off, but by 2009, Schuco was healthy enough to acquire Schabak.

 Today Schuco makes a variety of models (mainly street vehicles) in different scales.
 There are classic and newer lines, all accurately detailed.
 For example, the classic BMW 2000 sedan has a multi-colored interior, very tiny logo decals on the centers of the wheels, and more realistic clear plastic lights.
 One author wrote that the Schuco 2000's appearance was crisp because there were no opening features – which often causes the mismatching of body panels.
 The company also became involved, in the early 2000s, in the production of promotional models for GM (Opel and Vauxhall) in 1:43 scale.
 These were done in authentic GM colors and interior styles with authentic dark flat gray window trim.
 Changes in the parent company caused the name to change to Dickie Spielzeug GmbH.
 Under Dickie, the quality of the models is superior to the average toy model vehicles, therefore unit prices are higher as well.

+In 2023, Schuco became a part of Minimax Import & Export Co.
+Ltd., a French model car manufacturer which has famous brands such as Spark and Bizarre, which stake had been acquired by Simba Dickie in 2021.
+As a result, the 'Schuco' brand was integrated into the joint model car group.